Parallel Execution

 }

-Here eks_cluster depends on vpc_module.
-Bluebricks executes vpc_module first, then passes its vpc_id and private_subnet_ids outputs to eks_cluster.
+Here `eks_cluster` depends on `vpc_module`.
+Bluebricks executes `vpc_module` first, then passes its `vpc_id` and `private_subnet_ids` outputs to `eks_cluster`.

-Data references in expressions
+### Data references in expressions

-You can combine Data references with other values using expr expressions
+You can combine Data references with other values using [expr](https://bluebricks.co/docs/core-concepts/packages/blueprints-overview/expr) expressions:

 {